learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

     plt.scatter(X[:, 0], X[:, 1],s=20, c=Y ,edgecolors="gray")
 ```

-In the helper function, let's create a lambda function inside `plot_decision_boundary` in order to create a decision boundart using the predictions made by the logistic regression model `log_reg`.
+In the helper function, let's create a lambda function inside `plot_decision_boundary` in order to create a decision boundary using the predictions made by the logistic regression model `log_reg`.

 ```python